shreeshsk123/lagrangian-project/README.md

 ## 🔗 Constraint Handling Enhancement
 Improved how the equality constraint is represented and integrated into the Lagrangian function, making the solving process more consistent and accurate.

+## 🔄 Theory-to-Code Enhancement
+Improved the connection between mathematical theory and its implementation in code, making the approach more intuitive and easier to follow.

 ## 🎓 Learning Enhancement
 Enhanced the project structure to make it more useful as a learning tool for understanding constrained optimization using Lagrange multipliers.